 What Is Considered “Deadly Conduct” under Section 22.05?

-Deadly Conduct, as per Section 22.05, is engaging in conduct that recklessly puts another person in imminent danger of serious bodily injury.
+Deadly conduct means engaging in conduct that recklessly puts another person in imminent danger of serious bodily injury.
 It also includes knowingly discharging a gun at or towards individuals, habitations, buildings, or vehicles.

 Is Pointing a Firearm At Someone Always Considered Deadly Conduct?

-According to subsection (c) of Section 22.05, if you knowingly point a gun at or in the direction of another individual, danger and recklessness are assumed.
-So, yes, pointing a firearm in such a manner is generally considered “Deadly Conduct” under Texas law.
+According to Texas law, if you knowingly point a gun at or in the direction of another individual, danger and recklessness are assumed.
+So, yes, pointing a firearm in such a manner is generally considered deadly conduct under Texas law.

 Does It Matter If the Firearm Was Loaded?

-The statute states that danger and recklessness are assumed if you knowingly point a gun at someone, whether or not you believe the firearm was loaded.
-Therefore, even if the firearm was not loaded, you could still be charged with deadly conduct.
+The law states that danger and recklessness are assumed if you knowingly point a gun at someone, whether or not you believe the firearm was loaded.
+So, even if the firearm was not loaded, you could still be charged with deadly conduct.

 What Does “Reckless” Mean in the Context Of This Statute?

-In the context of Section 22.05, “reckless” refers to actions where you are aware of the risk your conduct poses to others but proceed anyway.
-It involves a conscious disregard for the safety of others, especially in the context of discharging a firearm.
+Reckless refers to actions where you are aware of the risk your conduct poses to others but proceed anyway.
+It involves a serious disregard for the safety of others, especially in the context of discharging a firearm.

 What If I Didn’t Know That the Building Was Occupied?

-The statute specifies that you commit an offense if you recklessly discharge a firearm toward a habitation, building, or vehicle.
-If you can prove that you genuinely did not know the structure was occupied, you might have a basis for a defense.
+The law says that you commit an offense if you recklessly discharge a firearm toward a habitation, building, or vehicle.
+If you can prove that you genuinely did not know the structure was occupied, or that you did not know that there was a habitation, building, or vehicle in your sights, you might have a basis for a defense.

 Areas We Service